Skip to main content

 How it works

-All session data — tool calls, verifications, verdicts, timing — is sent to the IronBee Collector and made available in the Console.
+All session data, including tool calls, verifications, verdicts, and timing, is captured and made available in the Console.

 Supported AI clients